 Are you interested in reading books specifically written by underrepresented voices?
 Narrative Muse serves as a recommendation site for those who are looking for both films and books created by women and nonbinary writers.
 Create an account to be matched with books that fall under these categories.

 Still looking for more ways to find your next favorite book?
 Take this quiz on what you should read next to receive an immediate recommendation.
-If you’re willing to look for suggestions in places off of the internet, check out 31 Ways to Find the Best Book Recommendations in 2018.
+If you’re willing to look for suggestions in places off of the internet, check out 31 Ways to Find the Best Book Recommendations.